Home / Coffee knowledge / Our ten coffee commandments. Sharp and ambitious

 Unsere zehn Kaffee-Gebote.
 Pointiert und ambitioniert

-On our new coffee packaging, you'll find ten striking statements that summarize our work as a coffee roastery.
-Every day, we exchange ideas with our production partners, who may be far away, but who make it possible for all of us to drink coffee.
-With them, we learn what it takes today to ensure we can still drink coffee tomorrow.
+On our new coffee packaging, you will find ten punchy statements that summarize our work as a coffee roastery.
+We communicate daily with our production partners, who may be far away, but make it possible for us all to drink coffee in the first place.
+With them, we are learning what is needed today so that we can still drink coffee tomorrow.

-Sometimes clear messages are needed.
-We have prominently placed ten of them on our new coffee packaging.
+Sometimes, clear messages are needed.
+We have prominently featured ten of them on our new coffee packaging.

 The back of the new coffee packaging.